Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 ## Dynamically setting the shipment receiver

 In _App.cs_ it is possible to override the method retrieving the receiver from _applicationmetadata.json_.
-This functionaly can be used whenever the receiver of a shipment is to be determined dynamically.
+This functionally can be used whenever the receiver of a shipment is to be determined dynamically.

-Three steps are requried when defining the receiver in the application logic, and all steps are executed in _App.cs_.
+Three steps are required when defining the receiver in the application logic, and all steps are executed in _App.cs_.

 1. At the top of the file, a reference to the eFormidling library must be included.